 Determined to Persevere

-March out of the Continental Army
+Event: March-In of the Continental Army